Repairing a SLAP tear without surgery or biceps tenodesis

 Surgery as a diagnostic tool causes concern

 In a recent review of SLAP lesion repair surgeries, one author, Stephen C. Weber, MD, noted the rise in both the number of repair surgeries and complications associated with them.
 This study looked at the American Board of Orthopedic Surgery database for SLAP lesion repairs.

 - With 4,975 repairs in the database, only 26.3% of the patients reported a complete resolution of pain.

 - Worse, only 13.1% of them reported normal function.

 The author expressed concern over the number of young orthopedic surgeons performing SLAP lesion repairs and also the number of middle-aged and elderly patients receiving them given the complications associated.

-Four years later researchers suggests the best diagnostic tool is still surgery and doing some repair while you are in there.
+Four years later researchers suggest the best diagnostic tool is still surgery and doing some repair while you are in there.

-- Doctors in the United Kingdom say: magnetic resonance arthrography while having a high diagnostic accuracy for labral tears and Hill-Sachs lesions, is controversial.
+- Doctors in the United Kingdom say magnetic resonance arthrography while having a high diagnostic accuracy for labral tears and Hill-Sachs lesions, is controversial.
 Arthroscopic diagnosis remains the gold standard.
-(5)
+(10)

-- University researchers in Turkey say “Although MRI is a good diagnostic tool for SLAP lesions, its use for the classification is limited.”(6)
+- University researchers in Turkey say “Although MRI is a good diagnostic tool for SLAP lesions, its use for the classification is limited.”(11)